 (Before coating the concrete, the steel pipe is generally coated with 3LPE coating.)

 The first step is to calculate the proportionate quantities of cement, iron ore, sand, and granite aggregate, and then mix them together to achieve the desired density.
 During the concrete buildup process, it is important to control the position of the steel wire mesh in order to achieve a specific wire depth within the coating.
 Each joint of the pipe should be weighed to ensure that it meets the project requirements.
 The concrete coated pipe ends should be cleaned and any excess wire trimmed.
+Once the OD, concrete thickness, and density class are confirmed, a concrete coated pipe weight chart can be prepared for planning and handling.
+Final concrete coated pipe weight is then verified by shop weighing for each joint.
+Concrete weight coating pipe mesh position and cover depth are controlled as key QA checks, as they affect crack resistance and handling performance during transport and laying.
 After curing for 30 days, the material will be ready for delivery.

 The concrete coating can be applied using either machine or form-applied methods and can be prepared to any required thickness on-site.
 The purpose of the external concrete coating is to safeguard the pipe’s isolation coating from potential mechanical damage during repair, upgrading, construction, and operation.
 The concrete coating method is considered to be an advanced and highly effective means of protecting pipelines, in accordance with regulatory procedures.